 Your treatment for pityriasis rosea at Downtown Dermatology does not require any special preparation.
 You should discuss your medical history, symptoms and medications with Dr. Hicks-Graham during the consultation appointment.

 If you opt to take medications for pityriasis rosea, you should give the medications time to resolve the condition.
 If you experience symptoms while in treatment for the condition, you can try some home remedies, such as:

 The prescription medications for pityriasis rosea may be covered by your insurance, but light therapy is often not covered.
 Our patient coordinator will discuss your cost after the consultation.
 We accept payment by cash, check, major credit card and CareCredit® financing.

 If you have an unusual red or discolored patch of skin, we recommend that you be evaluated by board-certified dermatologist Dr. Hicks-Graham.
 In some cases, pityriasis rosea begins with other symptoms that seem unrelated, such as:

 Contact us to schedule a consultation with board-certified dermatologist Dr. Shari Hicks-Graham for an accurate diagnosis of your skin condition.
 If she determines that your itchy, red skin is caused by pityriasis rosea, she will recommend safe and effective treatments to reduce symptoms and prevent future complications.If you have noticed a small area of red, itchy skin on your back, chest or abdomen, you may have a skin condition known as “pityriasis rosea.”
-As a board-certified dermatologist, Dr. Shari Hicks-Graham is uniquely qualified to explain the condition and treatment options to those living in the Columbus and Upper Arlington area.
+As a board-certified dermatologist, Dr. Shari Hicks-Graham is uniquely qualified to explain the condition and treatment options to those living in the Greater Columbus area.